iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

     * Please also upgrade iRedAPD and iRedAdmin-Pro, they need the new SQL structure too.

-After migration, few columns in `vmail.alias` table are not used anymore. it's ok to drop them.
-But it's strongly recommended to keep them for few more days until you can confirm all features are working as expected.
+After migration, `vmail.alias` table contains few sql columns we will never use, also old records (accounts) will cause ghost accounts if we don't remove them.

 Please connect to MySQL server as MySQL root user, then execute SQL commands
 below: